-The Family Medical Leave Act (FMLA) is the primary law governing how maternity and paternity leave work in Florida during an extended absence from work.
+The Family Medical Leave Act (FMLA) is the primary law in 2023 governing how maternity and paternity leave work in Florida during an extended absence.

-The state does not have a sister regulation that extends the time or expands the eligibility, nor does it require wage replacement benefits.
-Therefore, the unpaid time off lasts either zero or twelve weeks.
+However, FMLA applies to only about 56% of parents.
+Plus, the Sunshine State does not have a sister regulation extending the time or expanding the eligibility, nor does it require wage replacement benefits.

-Short-term disability is the primary vehicle offering paid maternity leave to mothers in Florida.
+Short-term disability insurance is the primary vehicle offering paid maternity leave to mothers.
 Women who purchase this private insurance policy before conception can file a claim for multiple reasons.

 - Pregnancy complications that prevent her from working before her due date